WW-FL: Secure and Private Large-Scale Federated Learning: Attacks Mitigations

 \subsection{Evaluation}

 We now empirically evaluate the impact of data-poisoning attacks on~\FLname considering different~(robust) aggregation schemes.
-For this, we implement all four attacks in our framework and add~CrypTen-based implementations of the three robust aggregation schemes.
-Using the setup described in~\secref{sec:evaluation}, we want to answer the following questions: \begin{enumerate}[label=Q\arabic*] \item What is the impact of data-poisoning attacks on the accuracy of~FL and~\FLname using~FedAvg and robust aggregation schemes?
+For this, we implement all four attacks---RLF~\cite{ECAI:XiaoXE12}, TLF~\cite{ESORICS:TolpeginTGL20}, SLF~\cite{USENIX:FangCJG20, SP:SHKR22}, DLF~\cite{SP:SHKR22}---in our framework and add~CrypTen-based implementations of three robust aggregation schemes to our prototype implementation.
+Using the setup described in~\secref{sec:evaluation}, we answer the following questions next: \begin{myitem} \item [Q5:] What is the impact of data-poisoning attacks on the accuracy of~FL and~\FLname using~FedAvg and robust aggregation schemes? \item [Q6:] What is the run-time and communication overhead for different robust aggregation schemes in~MPC? \item[Q7:] How does our~TM variant compare to regular~TM~w.r.t.\ accuracy and~MPC performance? \end{myitem}